 Source: map from The Discoveries Of John Lederer, University of North Carolina

 Powhatan's span of control, his "paramount chiefdom," was established by force as well as by diplomacy.
-He permitted some tribes to maintain a high level of independence, but he attacked and physically eliminated the Chesapeake tribe.
-He destroyed the independence of that tribe about the time the English arrived.
-This sealed his control over the Elizabeth River watershed, where Portsmouth/Norfolk/Virginia Beach are now located.
+He permitted some tribes to maintain a high level of independence, but he attacked and physically eliminated the tribes occupying the tip of the Peninsula (site of the modern city of Hampton) and South Hampton Roads (Portsmouth/Norfolk/Virginia Beach ).

-Powhatan may have attacked the Chesapeakes just to expand his area of control.
+Powhatan may have attacked the Chesapeakes because his priests had warned him that his control would be threatened from that location.
 On the other hand, he may have been thinking ahead and protecting the flank of his paramount chiefdom against some anticipated European threat.
 The Native Americans living along "Powhatan's flu" (today's James River) and Pamunk flu to the north (today's York River) would have known stories of the Spanish Jesuits arriving in 1570.
-In addition, through oral traditions the leaders in Tsenacommacah (if not everyone) would have heard about the Roanoke Colony on the Outer Banks 15 years later - and known that, in both cases, the Native Americans had destroyed the Europeans.
+In addition, the tribal leaders in Tsenacommacah (if not everyone) would have known about English colonization attempts on the Outer Banks in the 1580's - and known that, in both cases, the Native Americans had destroyed the colonies.

-The Algonquian tribes lacked over-the-horizon sensors to know exactly when European ships were headed towards Virginia, but Powhatan must have considered the possibility that ships from Europe could arrive in his territory again.
-By seizing control of the territory occupied by the Chesapeakes (today's Virginia Beach), he may have planned to keep the English at the periphery of his area of control - on the Atlantic Ocean shoreline.
+The Algonquian-speaking tribes in eastern Virginia lacked over-the-horizon sensors to know exactly when European ships were headed towards Virginia, but Powhatan must have considered the possibility that ships from Europe could arrive in his territory again.
+By seizing control of the territory around Hampton Roads, he may have planned to keep the English on the Atlantic Ocean shoreline at the periphery of his area of control.

 Powhatan lacked the technology to block access to lands in the middle of his territory (Tsenacommacah), once the Susan Constant, Godspeed, and Discovery arrived.
 To the Algonquians, the English were "tassantassas" or trespassers in Tsenacommacah - but the Europeans were able to use their advanced technology (sailing ships) to go up Powhatan's Flu (James River) and settle right in the center of Powhatan's turf.